The Benji Hillman Foundation

 The Benji Hillman Foundation (BHF) was founded in August 2006, in memory of Major Benji Hillman, who was killed in action during the 2006 Lebanon War.
-The Foundation's aims are to help lone combat soldiers and soldiers from deprived backgrounds in the Israel Defense Forces, both during and after their army service.
+The Foundation's aims are to help lone soldiers and soldiers from deprived backgrounds in the Israel Defense Force, both during and after their army service.
+The foundation also helps young adults who are immigrants to integrate into society.

 The foundation is named after the late Major Benji Hillman (1979–2006), a company commander in the elite Egoz Reconnaissance Unit, who was killed in Maroun al-Ras on 20 July leading his troops into battle.
 Hillman was regarded as having an unstinting sense of responsibility toward the soldiers under his command, particularly to lone soldiers.

 Benji was born on 3 October 1979 in North West London to Judith and Danny Hillman.
 He had an older sister, Abigail and younger brother Shimon.
 His family emigrated to Israel in 1983 to Ra'anana.
 He attended the local primary school and then went to the Mechina in Kfar Saba and subsequently to the Midrashiya in Pardes Hanna.
 He also spent a year at Bnei David, the pre-military Yeshiva in Eli.

 In 1998, he entered the army and was accepted to the Egoz Reconnaissance Unit.
 He was named outstanding soldier in basic training and in combat courses following.
 In 2000, he graduated from the officers' course with distinction and held positions in both Egoz and in the Golani Brigade's 51st Battalion.
 In June 2006, less than a month before he was killed, he married his long-time girlfriend Ayala Borger.